 Because postdoctoral fellows are NOT considered state of Maryland employees, Fellows should check with their department of residence to ensure that all necessary paperwork is completed on their behalf.

 Postdoctoral Fellows’ salaries are paid via the Office of Financial Aid’s Student Award System.
 This requires that fellows have a student account, to which salary funds can be applied on a bi-weekly, monthly, or semi-annual basis.
-Each semester, the fellow should check with the Bursar’s Office to ensure that the student account is active and updated for the current semester.
+Each semester, the fellow should check with Student Financial Services and Cashiering to ensure that the student account is active and updated for the current semester.

 Because postdoctoral fellows are not considered employees, they are not eligible for state of Maryland employee benefits.
 If fellows wish to have health coverage, they must arrange for coverage on their own, unless their grant includes funds that have been set aside to defray the fellows’ health insurance costs.
 In this case, fellows must purchase health insurance on their own and be reimbursed from their grant funds upon proof of payment.